 Nowadays, the day has received some criticism, with many regarding it as a sexist custom.
 However, other cultures, like the Irish, have had similar traditions for ages.

 For example, many countries have a tradition where women are the ones proposing marriage during a Leap Year.
 Of course, in modern times, many people are eschewing these norms, and women feel comfortable asking men out or proposing to them, without needing a special holiday to do so.

 Sadie Hawkins Day Activities

 If your school or college organizes Sadie Hawkins Day events, and you feel comfortable doing so, let this day encourage you to ask someone that you like to go to the dance with you.

-Even if you don't want to celebrate Sadie Hawkins Day, let it be a reminder that societal norms can be broken, and there are no longer any rules of who should invite who on a date.
+Even if you don't want to celebrate Sadie Hawkins Day, let it be a reminder that societal norms can be broken, and there are no longer any rules about who should invite whom on a date.